core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Counter Signature Key Parameters Registry {#iana-cons-cs-key-params}

 This specification establishes the IANA "Counter Signature Key Parameters" Registry.
 The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

+This registry specifies the parameters of countersignature keys for each admitted countersignature algorithm, as well as the possible structure they are organized into.
+This information is used to populate the parameter Counter Signature Key Parameters of the Common Context (see {{sec-context}}).

 The columns of this table are: